AlessandroLongo23/TilingLife/static/theory/tilings-and-automata.md

 The plot for the Density and complexity for the triangular tiling is the following:
 ![t1-dvc](../theory/plots/t1_dvc.png)

 It is possible to see that some clusters emerge.
-We can Zoom in into the Game-of-Life rule, to see some rules that should be similar:
+We can zoom in into the Game-of-Life rule, to see some rules that should be similar:
 ![t1-gol](../theory/plots/t1_gol.png)